hyosung11/Launch-School/Courses/journal.md

 ## 20220415 금요일

 10:49 Back from Philly and I am tired because I stayed up until past 1:00 playing poker at the Parx Casino where I turned a $200 buy-in at $1-3 NLHE into $250 of profit.
 Nice work.
 There's a SPOT Study Session with Aryan at 11:00.

+11:56 After study session with Aryan and I want to watch the videos that Miles did again today.